trimstray/nginx-admins-handbook/doc/RULES.md

   > In my opinion `128-bit` symmetric encryption doesn’t less secure.
 Moreover, there are about 30% faster and still secure.
 For example TLS 1.3 use `TLS_AES_128_GCM_SHA256 (0x1301)` (for TLS-compliant applications).

-  > We currently don't have the ability to control TLS 1.3 cipher suites without support from the NGINX to use new API (that is why today, you cannot specify the TLSv1.3 ciphersuites, applications still have to adapt).
+  > We currently don't have the ability to control TLS 1.3 cipher suites without support from the NGINX to use new API (that is why today, you cannot specify the TLSv1.3 cipher suites, applications still have to adapt).
 NGINX isn't able to influence that so at this moment all available ciphers are always on (also if you disable potentially weak cipher from NGINX).
 On the other hand the ciphers in TLSv1.3 have been restricted to only a handful of completely secure ciphers by leading crypto experts.

   > Mozilla recommends leaving the default ciphers for TLSv1.3 and not explicitly enabling them in the configuration (TLSv1.3 doesn't require any particular changes).
 This is one of the changes: we need to know is that the cipher suites are fixed unless an application explicitly defines TLS 1.3 cipher suites.
 Thus, all of your TLSv1.3 connections will use `AES-256-GCM`, `ChaCha20`, then `AES-128-GCM`, in that order.
 I also recommend relying on OpenSSL because for TLS 1.3 the cipher suites are fixed so setting them will not affect (you will automatically use those three ciphers).